Building a Next.js 15 App with a Supabase Headless CMS

 import { NextResponse, type NextRequest } from 'next/server'

-export async function middleware(request: NextRequest) {
+export async function proxy(request: NextRequest) {

 let supabaseResponse = NextResponse.next({